Motor Vehicle Assessment Information

 Motor vehicles that are not registered with the Connecticut Department of Motor Vehicles that are primarily located in Connecticut are required to be declared as personal property annually by November 1st.

-To obtain a residential parking permit New Haven taxes must be paid.
+To obtain a residential parking permit, New Haven taxes must be paid.
 If your vehicle is registered out of state, please visit the Assessor’s Office with your Driver’s License and a copy of your registration.
 Your vehicle will be assessed in order to determine your tax liability.